JuliaDynamics/ConceptualClimateModels.jl/docs/src/examples.md

 The same kind of behaviour is also used in [Datseris2022; Ch.
 2](@cite) as an introductory example to dynamical systems.

-We can easily replicate such a model by creating a global-mean temperature model using combining the processes:
+We can easily replicate such a model by creating a global-mean temperature model without even having the water vapor feedback.
+We will combine the processes:

 ```@example MAIN
 using ConceptualClimateModels